Skip to main content

 Yes.
 Customers Bank offers Payable on Death (POD) beneficiary designations on deposit accounts including checking, savings, money market, and CDs.
 Visit a branch or call 866-476-2265 to add or update POD beneficiaries.
 Beneficiaries cannot withdraw funds unless all account owners have died and the beneficiary is then living.
 Named beneficiaries override your will for these accounts.

-Customers Bank's Death Claims / Customer Service can be reached by phone at 1-866-476-2265 for questions throughout the claims process.
+Customers Bank's Deposit Operations (deposit-account estate claims; no dedicated death-claims unit) can be reached by phone at 1-866-476-2265 for questions throughout the claims process.

 When the deceased had multiple Customers Bank accounts, some may need separate claims while others can be handled together.
-The Death Claims / Customer Service can clarify what's needed for each account type.
+The Deposit Operations (deposit-account estate claims; no dedicated death-claims unit) can clarify what's needed for each account type.

 Customers Bank